Terms and Conditions of Booking (the “Terms”)

 5.4.
 9 Week Evening course students will be required to bring a model each week from week 3.

 - Cancellation by you

 6.1.
 Any cancellation must be notified in writing by the person who made the booking to email@example.com

 6.2.
 If you cancel your course the following cancellation charges will arise:

-(ii) more than 21 days before the course is due to commence, the full amount of your deposit or 20% of the course fee (as applicable); and
+(b) more than 21 days before the course is due to commence, the full amount of your deposit or 20% of the course fee (as applicable);

 6.3.
 Failure to attend on a course will be deemed a cancellation and you will forfeit 100% of the course fee.